13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 Instead, this will be a real-world review based on good, honest experience with this lens over the last few years.

-I think this is so wide, making it a tough lens to use, mainly because it’s a prime lens.
+This is so wide, making it a tough lens to use, mainly because it’s a prime lens.

 You can’t change the focal length from this.